boxblinkracer/phpunuhi/README.md

 php vendor/bin/phpunuhi import ... --csv-delimiter=";"
 ```

-## Advanced
+## 8. Appendix

-### Storage Formats
+### 8.1 Storage Formats

 Storage formats define how your translations are stored.
 Every format has its own loading and saving implementation.

 The following formats are currently supported.

-#### JSON
+#### 8.1.1 JSON

 The JSON format means that your files are stored in separate JSON files.
-Every locale or language has its own JSON file.
+Every locale has its own JSON file.
-The JSON structure across all your related files of a translation set should match.
+The JSON structure across all files of a set should match.

-### Exchange Formats
+### 8.2 Exchange Formats

 Exchange formats define how you export and import translation data.
-The main purpose is to be able to send it out to a translating company or just someone als,
+The main purpose is to send it out to a translation company or just someone else,
-and be able to import it back into your system afterwards.
+and be able to import it back into your system again.

 The following formats are currently supported.

-#### CSV
+#### 8.2.1 CSV

 The CSV format is a well known and solid format for interoperability.
 You can open CSV files with Microsoft Excel, Apple Numbers as well as simple text editors or more.
 The only downside with Excel and Numbers is, that they might force you to save the updated file in their own formats (just pay attention to this).

-The benefit is that you can simply open all translation in an easy spreadsheet way.
+The benefit is that you can simply open all translation in a spreadsheet.
-Every row is the translation key, and every locale and language has its won column in that row.
+Every translation key has its own row, and all locale-values have their own column in that row.

 <p align="center">
    <img src="/.github/assets/csv.png">
 </p>

-#### HTML
+#### 8.2.2 HTML

 **IN PROGRESS**